kw81634dr/Nuvoton-Mini58-ARM-DS18B20-SampleProject/README.md

 5. Download your project code to MCU and Run then look at terminal window.

 # Outcome
-You will GET REAL Temperature in Celsius Degrees about EVERY 0.3 sce.
+You will GET REAL Temperature in Celsius Degrees for about every 0.3 sceonds.

 ![alt tag](https://user-images.githubusercontent.com/26266974/29394670-6a50c1e2-833e-11e7-8dbb-be15804a5c09.PNG)